Swap your Crypto – How and Where

 — The most common method of swapping crypto is using exchanges, though you wouldn’t be in full control of your crypto.

 — Ledger’s Swap option allows you to exchange crypto while retaining total ownership.

 Trading crypto assets is a pretty common practice in the crypto world.
 Let’s have a look at what swapping means and why it’s useful for crypto owners.

-Ever wondered how many cryptocurrencies existed?
+Ever wondered how many cryptocurrencies exist?
 A few hundred?
 Maybe a thousand?… Well, try over 7,000 according to CoinMarketCap.
 With so many choices, you might at some point want to give new cryptocurrencies a try.
 But how can you go about it?

 Well good news!
 You can easily give another cryptocurrency a try by making a swap.
 Swapping refers to exchanging a cryptocurrency that you already have into a different one.
 So how does it work?